The designated safeguarding lead (DSL)

 • Liaise closely with children's social care and other services

-The DSL's main responsibilities are set out on page 28 and in Annex C of Keeping Children Safe in Education (KCSIE).
+The DSL's main responsibilities are set out on pages 28 and 29, and in annex C of Keeping Children Safe in Education (KCSIE).

 Find further information on the role of the DSL under 'Responsibilities' below.